lorenzwinkler1/isabelle_c_fork/README.md

 section ‹Getting started›

+text ‹
-text ‹ A first installation step is:
+A first installation step of Isabelle/C without back-ends is:

-▪ ▩‹isabelle build -D› 🗀‹.›
+▪ ▩‹isabelle build -D› 🗀‹C11-FrontEnd› ▩‹-D› 🗀‹C18-FrontEnd›

+which should work out of the box.
 ›

-text ‹ which should work out of the box.
+text ‹
-›

-text ‹ Alternatively, the full build of the ∗‹developer repository› of Isabelle/C is performed with:
+Alternatively, the full build of the ∗‹developer repository› of Isabelle/C with all back-ends enabled is performed with:

 ▪ ▩‹isabelle build -b -v -d› 🗀‹.› ▩‹Isabelle_C_all Isabelle_C_Advance_examples Clean_document Isabelle_C_AutoCorres_document Isabelle_C_Clean_document Isabelle_C_README Isabelle_C_archive›
 ›

+text ‹
-text ‹ The following C examples or entry-points of documentation can be executed:
+The following C examples or entry-points of documentation can be executed:

 ▪ ▩‹isabelle jedit -d› 🗀‹.› 🗏‹C11-FrontEnd/examples/C0.thy›
 ▪ ▩‹isabelle jedit -d› 🗀‹.› 🗏‹C11-FrontEnd/examples/C2.thy›